SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/14_Initialization.md

 if anonymousCreature == nil {
     print("The anonymous creature could not be initialized") }
-// 打印 "The anonymous creature could not be initialized"
+// 打印 “The anonymous creature could not be initialized”
 ```

 > 注意